saeedalig/EKS-with-Terraform/README.md

 - **Route Tables:** Route Tables define the rules for routing traffic within a VPC.
 They determine how traffic is directed between subnets, internet gateways, virtual private gateways, and NAT gateways.

+## EKS:
+Amazon EKS is a managed Kubernetes service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.

+- Provides a highly available and secure Kubernetes control plane managed by AWS.

+- Integrates with AWS services such as Elastic Load Balancing, Identity and Access Management (IAM), and AWS CloudTrail.

+- Allows you to run Kubernetes applications on AWS without needing to install, operate, and maintain your own Kubernetes control plane.

+- Enables seamless integration with AWS features such as Auto Scaling Groups, AWS IAM roles for service accounts (IRSA), and Amazon CloudWatch for monitoring and logging.